Statutory rules for service charges

 a demand for a contribution through a service charge will be made later

-The notification must include a statement that the tenant is required under the terms of their lease to contribute to those costs, but does not need to detail exactly what proportion of the costs the tenant will be liable for.
+The notification must include a statement that the tenant is required under the terms of their lease to contribute to those costs.
+It does not need to detail exactly what proportion of the costs the tenant will be liable for.

-costs are incurred by the landlord when the underlying liability 'crystalises' - this will be at the point where the landlord is presented with the invoice for the works, or (possibly) when the landlord pays the invoice.
-The latter point is arguable because it could lead to a situation where a landlord's delay in paying an invoice brings works within the 18 month limitation period
+The costs are incurred by the landlord when the underlying liability 'crystalises' - this will be at the point where the landlord is presented with the invoice for the works, or (possibly) when the landlord pays the invoice.
+The latter point is arguable because it could lead to a situation where a landlord's delay in paying an invoice brings works within the 18-month limitation period.

-the 18-month time limit runs from when the present landlord incurs the liability, not from when invoices for works were originally sent to a previous landlord by mistake
+The time runs from when the present landlord incurs the liability, not from when invoices for works were originally sent to a previous landlord by mistake.

-where there is a 'chain' of landlords, eg a superior landlord and an intermediate landlord, separate 18 month periods arise at the point each landlord along the chain incurs a cost.
+Where there is a 'chain' of landlords, for example, a superior landlord and an intermediate landlord, separate 18 month periods arise at the point each landlord along the chain incurs a cost.